 Our youth ministry, Mission Adventures (MA), partners with Whole Way House by sending teenage groups to help serve and volunteer each summer.
 Jenny says, “Having young people around really changes the atmosphere and helps bring a positive energy.”
 She believes it’s important for young people to be involved in serving their local community, as it sets a foundation of compassion.
 “Every single person has a story, and the only way we can love people like Christ is to have compassion.
 It can be very easy to judge someone by their current situation, but compassion helps us love people without an agenda”, says Jenny.
 When originally asking God, “How do we love these people?”, she felt God say “Don’t just tell them I love them, but show them!”

-Another way MA supports the Downtown Eastside community is through The I Get To Legacy Project.
+Another way MA supports the Downtown Eastside community is through the I Get To Legacy Project.
 Inspired by Ron Konkin, Jenny’s father, who in 2009 was diagnosed with Stage 4 melanoma at the age of 48 and only given 4-12 months to live, his perspective shift built a legacy that changed lives.
 He said, “I don’t have to, I get to, because I’m still alive!”.
 To honour her father, Jenny started making necklaces from a washer attached to a chain, with the words “I Get To” stamped on them.
-She realised, if she could make these, then so could the gentlemen in the Downtown Eastside.
+She realized, if she could make these, then so could the gentlemen in the Downtown Eastside.
 Each chain is hand stamped and provides part time work for a resident who is transitioning out of homelessness.
 The proceeds from each Legacy Chain go to help fund the Community Building Programs at Whole Way House.

-If you’d like to get involved in serving the Downtown Eastside community, you can see volunteer opportunities on the Whole Way House website here, or send your youth team to us and we’ll organise it for you!
+If you’d like to get involved in serving the Downtown Eastside community, you can see volunteer opportunities on the Whole Way House website here, or send your youth team to us and we’ll organize it for you!

-Remember, we don’t HAVE to do this, we GET to.
+Remember, we don’t have to do this, we get to.
 What an honour and privilege.
 Amen!